 - Not have completed 12 months of OPT at the same degree level (Bachelors)

 Eligible F-1 students may apply for up to 12 months of full-time OPT, which may be used before (pre-completion OPT) or after (post-completion OPT) graduation, or a combination of both.
 The application fee for OPT is $410, which must be paid every time you apply for OPT.
+Check the International Students Canvas page for details and guides on how to apply.

 - Training opportunity must be directly related to the student's major field of study